 Yes, the price of each trip is listed on the trips section of the website.
 All trips are all-inclusive.
-Each participant is asked to cover the cost of their own trip, ranging anywhere from $100 to $2000 depending on the trip location, duration, and service involved.
-Each trip cost includes a fee that goes toward t-shirts, trip insurance, an end of the year get together, comprehensive Site Leader training, and other administrative tasks, along with the cost of flights, food, and lodging for the trip week itself.
+Each participant is asked to cover the cost of their own trip, which ranges depending on the trip location, duration, and service involved.
+Each trip cost includes a fee that goes toward t-shirts, trip insurance, an end of the year get together, and comprehensive Site Leader training.
+The cost of the trip also includes transportation, activities, food, and lodging for the trip week itself.
 Visit our Paying For Your Trip page for ideas on how to cover these costs.

 5. How can I raise funds to decrease my trip expenses?

 Raising funds for your trip requires hard work and initiative.
-Your Site Leaders will set up at least one group fundraiser, in which you are expected to participate.
+Your site leaders will try to set up one group fundraiser, in which you are expected to participate.
 Beyond that, many participants write letters to friends and family asking for donations or go door to door in their neighborhood asking for small sums toward their trip total.
 You can also express interest in group fundraising to your site leaders, and they will try to organize a fundraising event for your whole trip.
 You are also encouraged to apply for grants (through ASB’s service learning grant options or Bairuther research grants).
 More information about our grants is available under the “Financial Aid” tab on our website.
-There is also limited financial aid available through ASB for those who demonstrate need and work to meet eligibility requirements.
+There is also limited financial aid available through ASB for those who qualify for financial aid through the University.
 Through hard work using these methods, many participants have received enough funding to cover their entire trip.
 Visit our Paying For Your Trip page for more ideas on how to cover these costs.